opencog/pattern-index/README.md

 Once we have this feature we would be able to do fairly fast lookup for patterns in huge datasets in disk.

+## Status

+At the request of the original author, Andre Senna, this repo is being archived.
+It is said to be a proof-of-concept, but that the code base is no longer relevant for OpenCog usage.
+Note that Andre Senna does NOT show up in the `git log` list;
+the code was apparently developed outside of git, and Andre does not maintain a github ID.
+Andre wrote 98% of the code here; the individuals whose names do appear in git commits were those who were tasked in integrating, moving and organizing Andre's code.

+This code was buildable and operable at the time it was archived.

+There seem to be some interesting ideas in here; interested users are encouraged to steal those ideas and do something useful with them, or alternately even take some of the existing code (subject to license constraints) and re-use it.

 ## Relevant files for potential users (examples and API)

 If you plan to use this module you want to take a look at the following files: